Iso (automobile): Cars

 The Isetta was not a great success in Italy.
 Therefore, Renzo Rivolta decided to license the project abroad.
 The result was the VELAM Isetta for the French market and the Romi Isetta for the Brazilian and South American markets in general, and then the BMW Isetta.
 The Bavarian company was far from being a healthy company due to an unfavorable post-war reorganization and the unsuccessful high-end models it offered after the war.
 The launch of the BMW 250, i.e., the BMW-branded Isetta, was much more successful than in Italy.
 In the end, a total of 160,000 units were produced and sold.

 At the end of 1956, production of the Iso Isetta ceased.
-In the meantime, the Bresso-based company produced the Iso 400, a small, more conventional car with a three-volume body that remained at the prototype stage.
+In the meantime, the Bresso-based company built the Iso 400, a small, more conventional car with a three-volume body that remained at the prototype stage.

 At the beginning of 1957, Iso ended its activities in the fields of microcars and motorbikes.
-Renzo Rivolta aimed to take a new direction and, from the ashes of Iso Autoveicoli, founded Iso Rivolta -- a car manufacturer targeting the narrow market of high-end Gran Turismos, with production halfway between the GTs of the German or American school and the GTs of the Italian school.
+Renzo Rivolta aimed to take a new direction and, from the ashes of Iso Autoveicoli, founded Iso Rivolta — a car manufacturer targeting the narrow market of high-end Gran Turismos, with production halfway between the GTs of the German or American school and the GTs of the Italian school.

 The real transition to passenger car production took place in 1962 with the public presentation of the Iso Rivolta IR 300, a luxury coupé designed by Bertone (through Giorgetto Giugiaro’s sketches) with a chassis developed by Eng.
 Giulio Alfieri and powered by a V8 engine from a Chevrolet Corvette.
 The 300 in the name indicated the engine output: 300 hp.
 From that moment on, it was also clear what kind of cars the Iso would produce: high-performance grand touring cars with top-level finishes.

 In 1963, the Iso A3 was built and exhibited on the Iso Rivolta stand at the Turin Auto Show.
 Intended for racing with the acronym A3/C, it was entrusted to Giotto Bizzarrini, who was hired by Iso as a track engineer.
 The bodywork, on the other hand, was made at Piero Drogo's Carrozzeria Sports Cars in Modena using 1,700 rivets.
-In fact, the second Iso model was nicknamed “millechiodi.”
-In 1965, the “berlinetta” version of the A3 was sold to the actor and singer Johnny Hallyday, who helped make it a lifestyle icon.
+In fact, the second Iso model was nicknamed "millechiodi".
+In 1965, the "berlinetta" version of the A3 was sold to the actor and singer Johnny Hallyday, who helped make it a lifestyle icon.